nicosantangelo/sublime-jasmine/README.md

 # Jasmine

-Sublime package that includes syntax highlighting, snippets and commands for [Jasmine](http://jasmine.github.io) the Javascript BDD framework.
+Sublime Text package that includes syntax highlighting, snippets and commands for [Jasmine](http://jasmine.github.io) the Javascript BDD framework.

 This package is a merge between [Jasmine BDD](https://github.com/caiogondim/jasmine-sublime-snippets) from [@caiogondim](https://github.com/caiogondim) and [Jasmine](https://github.com/gja/sublime-text-2-jasmine) from [@gja](https://github.com/gja).

 ## Snippets

 Below is a list of all snippets currently supported on this package and the triggers of each one.
 The **⇥** means the `TAB` key.

 ### Specs
 - `describe`: desc⇥